Rekkem: Languages

 The last complete linguistic census of 1947 indicated that over one quarter of the population used French as the "Language exclusively or most frequently spoken".

 Roads

 The centre of the village is crossed by the N366 (Moeskroenstraat) that connects the centre of Menin and Mouscron.
 The Lauwestraat and the Priester Coulonstraat, connected to the National, are the link between Rekkem with Lauwe.

 The Dronckaertstraat (the former road between Courtrai and Lille) and the A14 motorway (European route E17) pass between the centre of Rekkem and the village of Paradijs.

 History

 In 1963, during the finalisation of the linguistic frontier, the hamlet of Risquons-Tout (0.39 km^{2} - approximately 500 inhabitants) was transferred from the commune of Rekkem to the city of Mouscron.

 Culture

-The head office of the Flemish cultural association Stichting Ons Erfdeel, as well as the editorial offices of the periodicals Ons Erfdell, Septentrio, The Low Countries and De Franse Nederlanden – Les Pays-Bas Français.
+Rekkem is the location of the head office of the Flemish-Dutch cultural association Ons Erfdeel, as well as the editorial offices of its periodicals de lage landen (formerly Ons Erfdeel), Septentrion, The Low Countries, and De Franse Nederlanden – Les Pays-Bas Français.

 Jozef Deleu, writer and founder of Ons Erfdeel, lives in Rekkem.